RaincloudTheDragon/Rainys-Bulk-Scene-Tools/readme.md

 1. Download the addon (zip file)
 2. In Blender, go to Edit > Preferences > Add-ons
-3. Click "Install..." and select the downloaded zip file
+3. Click "Install..." and select the downloaded zip file, or click and drag if it allows.
-4. Enable the addon by checking the box next to "Material: Set Viewport Colors from BSDF"
+4. Ensure addon is enabled.

 ## Usage